Guangzhou

 In modern commerce, Guangzhou is best known for its annual Canton Fair, the oldest and largest trade fair in China.
 For three consecutive years (2013–2015), Forbes ranked Guangzhou as the best commercial city in mainland China.
 Guangzhou is highly ranked as an Alpha (global first-tier) city together with San Francisco and Stockholm.
 It is a major Asia-Pacific finance hub, ranking 21st globally in the 2020 Global Financial Centres Index.
 Guangzhou also has the fifth largest number of skyscrapers in the world.
 As an important international city, Guangzhou has hosted numerous international and national sporting events, the most notable being the 2010 Asian Games, the 2010 Asian Para Games, and the 2019 FIBA Basketball World Cup.
 The city hosts 65 foreign representatives, making it the major city hosting the third most foreign representatives in China, after Beijing and Shanghai.
 As of 2020, Guangzhou ranked 10th in the world and 5th in China—after Beijing, Shanghai, Hong Kong and Shenzhen—for the number of billionaire residents by the Hurun Global Rich List.
-Guangzhou is a research and development hub ranking 6th globally as well as 4th in the Asia-Pacific region, and is home to numerous Double First-Class Universities, including Sun Yat-sen University.
+Guangzhou is one of the nation's leading hubs for academia and academic research, ranking 6th globally, and is home to numerous Double First-Class Universities, including Sun Yat-sen University and SCUT.